 The colourful houses are now filled with arts and crafts stores, cafes and restaurants.
 And don’t miss the cute backstreets of Bryggen.

-To gain one of the best view in Bergen hop on the funicular up to Floyen.
+To gain one of the best views in Bergen hop on the funicular up to Floyen.
 The funicular takes all of six minutes to get to the top and the views are stunning.
-Once you’re finished go for a stoll through the super cute neighborhood of Sandviken.
+Once you’re finished go for a stroll through the super cute neighborhood of Sandviken.

 18. St Petersburg, Russia

-Like Venice, St Petersburg is spread across a mix of big and small islands, setting it up for being one of the most beautiful cities in the world.
-The city itself also has several fairytale like ornate buildings and it is also considered the cultural capital of Russia.
+Like Venice, St Petersburg is spread across a mix of big and small islands, setting it up as one of the world’s most beautiful cities.
+The city itself also has several fairytale-like ornate buildings and it is also considered the cultural capital of Russia.

 Perhaps the attraction for which St Petersburg is best known is the Hermitage Museum.
 Not only does the Hermitage contain 3 million works of art, it is also in a beautiful confection of a building and filled with stunning rooms, arches, staircases and more architectural features.